- What is edible ink?

 your cake.

-The format size / backing for the Inkedibles frosting sheets
+The format size / backing for the Inkedibles frosting sheets is as follows:

 You can find the frosting sheet options and templates here: